ua-data7/introllms/docs/chatgpt_prompts.md

     When you go to [https://chat.openai.com](){target=_blank} you will be redirected to sign in or sign up.

-    If you have a Microsoft account affiliated with an institutional email address, we suggest you use it.
+    If you have a Microsoft account affiliated institutional email address, we suggest you use it.

     !!! success "ChatGPT Plus"